tsroten/fcache/docs/index.rst

 Welcome to :mod:`fcache`!
 =========================

 :mod:`fcache` is a simple, persistent, file-based cache module for Python.
-It uses :mod:`cPickle` to store objects into a cache file and :mod:`appdirs` to ensure that cache files are stored in platform-appropriate, application-specific directories.
+It uses :mod:`pickle` to store objects into a cache file and :mod:`appdirs` to ensure that cache files are stored in platform-appropriate, application-specific directories.
 It supports optional, time-based data expiration.

 :mod:`fcache` Documentation
 ---------------------------